Floresj4/weight-tracking/api/readme.md

 `python weights-api.py --help`

+A `LOCAL_ENDPOINT` environment variable allows execution against a local containerized DynamoDb instance for development.

+`export LOCAL_ENDPOINT=true`

 Example executions.
 A `/stage/` is required with each execution to align with API Gateway deployment stages ensuring this function will work properly when deployed.

 ```
 python weights-api.py /stage/new --body 'abc,2025-01-01,23'